qubic/integration/Partners/migration.md

 ## Migrating to the new Query API

-All the old archiver endpoints can be replaced with the new query endpoints (if there is a gap for you please let us know).
+To replace endpoints you can move to the new query API.
+This section shows how to migrate.

 > Base URL: `https://rpc.qubic.org/query/v1`